Perfect Pot Roast Recipe

 One of the best things about pot roast is that it tastes even better the next day!
 Here’s how to store and reheat those leftovers:

-• Storing: Let the pot roast cool completely before transferring it to an airtight container.
+- Storing: Let the pot roast cool completely before transferring it to an airtight container.
 Store it in the refrigerator for up to 4 days.
 For freezing, store in a freezer safe container or bag.
 Pot roast can be kept in the freezer for up to 4 months.

-• Reheating (Stovetop): This is my favorite method.
+- Reheating (Stovetop): This is my favorite method.
 Gently reheat the leftovers in a pot on the stovetop over low heat.
 You might need to add a splash of broth or water to loosen the sauce.

-• Reheating Frozen Pot Roast: allow the pot roast to sit in the refrigerator overnight then follow the above reheating directions.
+- Reheating Frozen Pot Roast: allow the pot roast to sit in the refrigerator overnight then follow the above reheating directions.

 Perfect Pot Roast is seriously simple.
 Don’t be afraid to experiment with variations of your own.
-Add different veggies like mushrooms, try different seasonings, or even toss add a pepper or two for a spicy kick.
+Add different veggies like mushrooms, try different seasonings, or even toss in a pepper or two for a spicy kick.
 The key thing is to let it cook low and slow so it gets super tender and flavorful.
 Pot roast is an easy dinner idea that can be enjoyed any time of the year and any day of the week.
 I hope this recipe will become your go to pot roast recipe and you and your family will love it for years to come.

 Looking for More Easy Dinner Recipes – Try These